Plane landing at Newark airport blows tires, skids on runway

 The airline said some passengers with minor injuries refused medical attention and no one was seriously injured.
 The airport reported resuming flights shortly before 3 p.m. but delays could be expected.

-Passenger Caroline Craddock says the pilot told everyone they blew tires.
+Passenger Caroline Craddock says the pilot told everyone they blew two tires.
 She said someone hit their head and there was an elbow injury.